DFMA® Short Course: Product Simplification & Costing using Design for Manufacture and Assembly

 A sample project will be provided however participants are welcome to bring their own project and related documents.
 The assembly should be fewer than 30 unique parts (i.e. part numbers).
 Please make sure the project is not confidential or IP sensitive.

-The fee is $595 and includes participation in the program, materials, and all meals noted on the schedule (hotel accommodations are not included in this fee).
-Fee is discounted to $395/person for attendees of the International Forum on DFMA®.
+The fee is $795 and includes participation in the program, materials, and all meals noted on the schedule (hotel accommodations are not included in this fee).
+Fee is discounted to $695/person for groups of 3 or more from the same company.